The-FaZe/online-action-recognition/README.md

 [[Thesis Book](https://drive.google.com/open?id=1m4O7y54LIowofK2ThnZ2Y6gNKBtwfmVK)]
 [[Presentation](https://drive.google.com/file/d/1sCNLpp0VYBiArNoH19p0hyBhD7Kg20Rk/view?usp=sharing)]

-## Try our model
+## Try Our Model

-Note: You can only train offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to BA-HPC.
+Note: You can only try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to BA-HPC.
 If you do, please contact one of our members for further help.

-- download the weights for RGB and RGB Difference stream:
+- download the weights for RGB and RGB Difference stream: [[Drive Link](https://drive.google.com/file/d/1_jby_YBDbn5n74S2_BYi9-oqVQQw_nxl/view?usp=sharing)]
 - save a video of your own doing an action of your choice from UCF101 Dataset.
 - Use `Offline_Recognition.py` and the weights you downloaded to recognize the actions in the video.